Itheum/architecture-diagrams/live_whitepaper.md

 ## Distribution of Trading Fees & Community Fee Sharing <a name="fees-2"></a>
 As mentioned above; 4% of every data trade is charged by the Itheum platform as a data marketplace fee.
-Itheum will have a generous fee-sharing system in place with community members via staking incentives and also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.
+Itheum will have a generous fee-sharing system in place with community members via staking incentives.
+Itheum will also fund an operational budget to ensure the platform can sustain long-term roadmap development and community growth.

 **Here is how the 4% will be distributed and used:**
 - 2% will be sent to the Foundation Treasury